-For standard or semi-synthetic oil a mix ratio of 25:1 must be used.
-To mix a ratio of 25:1, add 0.2 litres (200ml) of 2 stroke oil into 5 litres of unleaded fuel (4%).
+A mix ratio of 25:1 must be used.
+To mix a ratio of 25:1, add 0.2 litres (200ml) of 2 stroke oil into 5 litres of unleaded fuel (2.5%).

-- Attention: Always handle fuel with caution.
+Attention: Always handle fuel with caution.
 Pour the fuel/oil mixture into a specifically designed mixing receptacle before replacing the cap and shaking gently.
-Remove the fuel tank cap 5 by turning it anti-clockwise.
-To prevent identification problems or accidents the power head is stamped in the vicinity of the tank cap with the fuel symbol. - With the aid of a funnel pour the fuel/oil mixture into the fuel tank before replacing the cap firmly.
-Avoid spillage and do not over fill. - Note: Always mix and refuel in a well ventilated area away from sources of ignition.
+Remove the fuel tank cap (18) by turning it anti-clockwise.

+With the aid of a funnel pour the fuel/oil mixture into the fuel tank before replacing the cap firmly.
+Avoid spillage and do not over fill.

+Note: Always mix and refuel in a well ventilated area away from sources of ignition.